Tyrrrz/Ressy/Readme.md

 ### High-level operations

-Ressy provides extensions for `PortableExecutable` that enable you to directly read and manipulate known resources types, such as icons, manifests, versions, etc.
+Ressy provides extensions for `PortableExecutable` that enable you to directly read and manipulate known resource types, such as icons, manifests, versions, etc.

 #### Manifest resources